Introduction

 4. Analog and Digital Sensors

-Analog sensors produce a continuous output signal proportional to the measurement.
-Examples include thermometers, LDR, pressure sensors etc
+Analog sensors give a continuous output signal that changes based on the measurement.
+Analog sensors include thermometers, pressure sensors, and light-dependent resistors (LDRs).Ā

 5. Miscellaneous Sensors

-There are many more types of sensors that may not necessarily fit into the above categories.
-Those sensors will be classified as miscellaneous sensors and these include biological, chemical, radioactive sensors, etc
+Many more types of sensors may not necessarily fit into the above listed categories.
+These sensors will be classified as miscellaneous sensors.
+Example of these sensors include chemical, biological, radioactive, and other sorts.Ā

-read our blog explaining proximity sensors types, which provides comprehensive information about proximity sensors and their types.
+read our blog explainingĀ proximity sensors types, which provides comprehensive information about proximity sensors and their types.
 It covers various types such as capacitive, inductive, magnetic, optical, and ultrasonic proximity sensors.

 1. Temperature Sensor